877-921-4050

 Ecstasy is a hallucinogenic drug in the same category as LSD, PCP and mescaline.
-Ecstasy was originally known as MDMA for its chemical composition (3,4-Methylenedioxymethamphetamine) and developed its nickname as a result of the feelings of euphoria the drug produces.
+Ecstasy was originally known as MDMA for its chemical composition (3,4-Methylenedioxymethamphetamine) and developed its nickname as a result of the feelings of euphoria that ecstasy produces.
 Ecstasy is also known as E, X, rolls, beans, adam, thizz, skittles and stacks.

 Chemically, MDMA (or Ecstasy) is similar to the stimulant methamphetamine and the hallucinogen mescaline; however, most ecstasy pills bought on the street do not contain pure MDMA.
-They are usually “cut” or laced with other chemicals.
+These ecstasy pills are usually “cut” or laced with other chemicals.
 These include other hallucinogens, caffeine, dextromethorphan (the active ingredient in cough syrup), cocaine or heroin.

-Ecstasy is popular with teenagers and young adults and is taken orally, usually in the form of a capsule or tablet.
-These tablets are manufactured in many different colors and dosages, and are usually imprinted or shaped with the maker’s logo.
-MDMA is often used in underground nightclubs known as raves or taken as part of a mix of drugs during “pharm parties.”
+Ecstasy use is popular with teenagers and young adults and is taken orally, usually in the form of a capsule or tablet.
+These ecstasy tablets are manufactured in many different colors and dosages, and are usually imprinted or shaped with the maker’s logo.
+Ecstasy is often used in underground nightclubs known as raves or taken as part of a mix of drugs during “pharm parties.”

-Ecstasy produces feelings of excess energy, euphoria, emotional warmth, distortions in time and increased tactile experiences.
-These effects occur because MDMA primarily affects the neurons in the brain that use serotonin to send messages to the rest of the body (neurotransmitter).
+Ecstasy use affects the body by producing feelings of excess energy, euphoria, emotional warmth, distortions in time and increased tactile experiences.
+Ecstasy’s effects on the body occur because MDMA primarily affects the neurons in the brain that use serotonin to send messages to the rest of the body (neurotransmitter).

 Effectively, the brain sends signals of happiness, comfort and sexual attraction for much longer and in much greater amounts than it normally would.

-In addition, MDMA can be dangerous to overall health, causing increased heart rate and blood pressure.
-Also MDMA can cause involuntary teeth clenching, nausea, blurred vision and fainting .
+In addition, ecstasy use and abuse can be dangerous to overall health, causing increased heart rate and blood pressure.
+Also ecstasy abuse and addiction can cause involuntary teeth clenching, nausea, blurred vision and fainting.

-Often a common side effect of ecstasy use is dehydration because the user will experience false feelings of extra energy and will participate in physical activities such as dancing for much longer than a non-user would.
-Ecstasy can also interfere with the body’s ability to regulate temperature, which can on rare occasions lead to hyperthermia, which can cause liver, kidney, cardiovascular failure or death.
+Often a common side effect of ecstasy use and abuse is dehydration because the ecstasy user will experience false feelings of extra energy and will participate in physical activities such as dancing for much longer than a non-user would.
+Ecstasy abuse can also interfere with the body’s ability to regulate temperature, which can on rare occasions lead to hyperthermia, which can cause liver, kidney, cardiovascular failure or death.

 • Blurred vision